 The Working Principle of Wet Saw

-A wet tile saw looks similar to a table saw but with a smaller size.
+A wet tile saw looks similar to a table saw but in a smaller size.

 It comprises a water reservoir which justifies the term wet with a tile saw.

-During tile cutting, to keep the dust in control and to save the blade from breaking, the tile saw pumps water through the blade.
+During tile cutting, the tile saw pumps water through the blade to keep the dust in control and to save the blade from breaking.

-The function of the water stream goes continuously and this significantly reduces the risk of getting the dust or particles into your eyes.
+The water stream’s function goes continuously, significantly reducing the risk of getting dust or particles into your eyes.

-Since during tile grinding the blade and machine become hot, the regular flow of water keeps things cool and under control.
+Since the blade and machine become hot during tile grinding, the regular flow of water keeps things cool and under control.

 Other methods let the DIYer work without renting or purchasing a wet tile saw.

-As the first alternative, you can use a snap tile cutter or a rail cutter.
+As the first alternative, you can use a snap tile or rail cutter.

 This snaps the tile instantly; however, the cuts can be uneven if you are not focused enough while slicing.